FREQUENTLY ASKED QUESTIONS

 Limited agency comes into play in a few situations.
 If an agent has a listing and has the opportunity to bring his own clients to purchase his listing, the agent will be acting as a limited agent.
 Also, if two agents from the same company represent their own clients, there is still a need for a limited agency agreement.

 When you want to sell your house and use an agent, you will be asked to sign a listing agreement.
-This ensures that the agent is going to get paid if your house sells.
+This ensures that the Brokerage is going to get paid if your house sells.
+Marketing can’t begin until you sign it.

 When all parties agree to the terms of the REPC and have all signed it.